Great Barrier Reef Strategic Assessment

 The GBR coastal zone strategic assessment describes and assesses the way in which Queensland's planning, development and coastal management processes identify and protect Matters of National Environmental Significance (MNES) and the GBR's Outstanding Universal Value (OUV).

 It takes a broad, landscape-scale assessment of the state's legislation, policies, plans and programs (the Program) with the aim of ensuring that planning and development within the coastal zone occurs in a sustainable manner.

-The GBR coastal zone strategic assessment has been undertaken according to the Terms of Reference which were finalised following public consultation conducted in early 2012.
+The GBR coastal zone strategic assessment was undertaken according to the Terms of Reference which were finalised following public consultation conducted in early 2012.

 Consistent with the Terms of Reference, draft coastal zone strategic assessment reports were independently reviewed in September-October 2013 and were subject to public consultation in late 2013 and early 2014.

 The GBR coastal zone strategic assessment is part of a comprehensive strategic assessment which includes a strategic assessment of the Great Barrier Reef World Heritage Area (GBRWHA) undertaken by the Australian Government's Great Barrier Reef Marine Park Authority.